SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Related Work

-{\bf Offensive language detection:} This is the most relevant line of research, with several shared tasks on this topic.
-For example, the GermEval~2018\footnote{\url{http://projects.fzai.h-da.de/iggsa/}} \cite{wiegand2018overview} shared task focused on offensive language identification in German tweets.
+There were several shared tasks that have focused specifically on offensive language identification, e.g.,~GermEval-2018~\cite{wiegand2018overview}, which focused on offensive language identification in German tweets, HASOC-2019~\cite{mandl2019overview}, and TRAC-2018\cite{fortuna-etal-2018-merging}.

-A dataset of over 8,500 annotated tweets was provided for a course-grained binary classification task in which systems were trained to discriminate between offensive and non-offensive tweets.
-Another relevant shared task is the one at HASOC~2019\footnote{\url{https://hasocfire.github.io/hasoc/2019/index.html}} \cite{mandl2019overview}.
-In this paper, we build on the work of \newcite{zampieri-etal-2019-predicting} and the aforementioned \olid dataset. \olid is annotated following a hierarchical three-level annotation schema.
-It differs from other datasets that have used hierarchical annotation schemes \cite{basile2019semeval,mandl2019overview} because it takes both the target and the type of offensive content into account.
-This allows multiple types of offensive content (e.g.,~hate speech and cyberbulling) to be represented in \olid's taxonomy.
-Here, we extend this work by creating a large-scale semi-supervised dataset, following the same annotation taxonomy as in \olid.
+In this paper, we extend the prior work of the \olid{} dataset~\cite{zampieri-etal-2019-predicting}.
+It is annotated using a hierarchical annotation schema as in~\cite{basile-etal-2019-semeval,mandl2019overview}.
+In contrast to prior approaches, it takes both the target and the type of offensive content into account.
+This allows multiple types of offensive content (e.g.,~hate speech and cyberbullying) to be represented in \olid's taxonomy.
+Herem we create a large-scale semi-supervised dataset using the same annotation taxonomy as in \olid.